Wizards turn down the Jazz as Bradley Beal lets loose for 37

 Washington played its most fluid, organized and determined game of the month, earning a victory that ended an otherwise sour four-game trip against Western Conference teams on a sweet note.

+“It was big.
+We really needed this win, we’ve been on a slippery slope the last 10, 12 games,” said Kentavious Caldwell-Pope, who sealed the win with a three-pointer with 11.6 seconds to play.
+“We really needed this win to get back to where we need to get back to, that’s just playing our basketball, playing within ourselves, and for each other.”

-Beal was at his finest, and moving better than he has in weeks, and notching a season-high 37 points on 13-for-24 shooting, hitting just 2 of 5 from three.
+Beal was at his finest, and moving better than he has in weeks, while notching a season-high 37 points on 13-for-24 shooting, hitting just 2 of 5 from three.
 He added five rebounds and seven assists.

-With its defense clicking — Donovan Mitchell led with 32 points but was the only Jazz scorer to really find any space — and Washington’s drive to compete returned, the offense fell into place.
+With its defense clicking — Donovan Mitchell led with 32 points but was the only Jazz scorer to really find any space — and Washington’s drive to compete reborn, the offense fell into place.

-Beal led six scorers in double figures including Raul Neto (15 points) and Kentavious Caldwell-Pope (13).
+Beal led six scorers in double figures, including Raul Neto (15 points) and Kentavious Caldwell-Pope (13).

+“For me, I know when I’m aggressive and putting pressure on the defense, it opens up everything,” Beal said.
+"It makes guys getting shots easier, it makes them being able to handle off of my penetration better.
+And then as for scoring, it just keeps the defense in a frenzy.”

 Early on, a familiar script played out as the Wizards fell into another double-digit hole in the first quarter, but they didn’t take long to dig themselves out.
-Washington outscored the Jazz, 29-20, in the second behind the strong defense that set the tone for the rest of the game and a bit of rocket fuel on from Beal and Deni Avdija, who had 13 and six points in the quarter, respectively.
+Washington outscored the Jazz, 29-20, in the second quarter behind the strong defense that set the tone for the rest of the game and a bit of rocket fuel from Beal and Deni Avdija, who had 13 and six points in the quarter, respectively.

+“We’re going to be in a lot of games like that, especially late in the year,” Coach Wes Unseld Jr. said.
+“We weathered the storm knowing that they were going to make a run, [kept] playing the right way even when it doesn’t necessarily go as we planned.
+I’m proud of them, because everyone to a man stepped up.”

-Here’s what else there is to know from Saturday’s game:
+Here’s what else to know from Saturday’s game:

 Ice-cold Caldwell-Pope